Welcome! How can we help you today?

 Help

-If you're not receiving any photos even though your Bird Buddy has been receiving regular visitors for a few days in a row anyway, please contact our support team.
+If you're not receiving any photos even though your Birdbuddy has been receiving regular visitors for a few days in a row anyway, please start a chat with us on our webpage or through Help&Support section in the app.

 Related to